 Some trusts which are, for the benefit of children and grandchildren will not result in a loss of the allowance.
 This is where the property is held absolutely for the benefit of the descendant or through an interest ‘in possession trust’.
 The latter is where the beneficiary of a trust has an immediate and automatic right to the income from the trust as it arises.

 Other trusts such as Bereaved Minor Trusts, 18 – 25 Trusts and Disabled Persons’ Trusts will also retain the additional nil rate band.

 With careful planning and by ensuring you have a professionally drafted Trust (which is kept updated when any changes occur to your personal circumstances), you will make sure that your family are properly provided for on your death and any liability to inheritance tax has been minimised.

-The new legislation is a positive change.
-A review of your current legacy planning is recommended.
+In order to fully understand the RNRB, and how it will impact on your estate, a review of your current legacy planning is recommended.
 Likewise, if you don’t have the necessary arrangements in place, it is vital that you take the appropriate measures taking into account this new legislation.